melezhik/swat/README.md

 - Home directory settings are applied if exist.
 - Project based settings are applied if exist.
+- Custom settings are applied if exist.
 - Route based settings are applied if exist.
 - And finally environment settings aer applied if exist.

+## Custom Settings

+Custom settings are way to cutomize existed ["Swat Packages"](#swat-packages) settings.
+This file should be located at current working directory, where you run swat from.
+For example:

+    # override http port
+    $ echo port=8080 >> swat.my
+    $ swat swat::nginx 127.0.0.1

+Follow section ["Swat Packages"](#swat-packages) to get more about portable swat tests.

 # TAP